 Our compensation committee is authorized to retain the services of one or more executive compensation advisors, as it sees fit, in connection with the establishment of our executive compensation programs and related policies.
-The compensation committee engages Pay Governance LLC, a national compensation consulting firm with compensation expertise relating to the technology and biotechnology industries, to provide it with market information, analysis and other advice relating to executive and non-executive compensation on an ongoing basis.
-Pay Governance LLC assists in developing an appropriate group of peer companies to help us determine the appropriate level of overall compensation for our executive officers, and assesses each separate element of compensation, with a goal of ensuring that the compensation we offer to our executive officers, individually as well as in the aggregate, is competitive and fair.
-We do not believe the retention of, and the work performed by Pay Governance LLC, creates any conflict of interest.
+In fiscal year 2021, the compensation committee transitioned compensation-related external advisory services from Pearl Meyer & Partners, LLC to Pay Governance LLC, a national compensation consulting firm with compensation expertise relating to the technology and biotechnology industries, to provide it with market information, analysis and other advice relating to executive and non-executive compensation on an ongoing basis.
+The compensation committee engaged Pay Governance LLC to, among other things, assist in developing an appropriate group of peer companies to help us determine the appropriate level of overall compensation for our executive officers, as well as to assess each separate element of compensation, with a goal of ensuring that the compensation we offer to our executive officers, individually as well as in the aggregate, is competitive and fair.
+We do not believe the retention of, and the work performed by either Pearl Meyer & Partners LLC or Pay Governance LLC creates any conflict of interest.

-2022 Summary Compensation Table
+2021 Summary Compensation Table

-The following table presents information regarding the total compensation awarded to, earned by and paid to our named executive officers for services rendered to the Company in all capacities in the fiscal years ended December 31, 2022 and 2021, respectively.
+The following table presents information regarding the total compensation awarded to, earned by and paid to our named executive officers for services rendered to the Company in all capacities in the fiscal years ended December 31, 2021 and 2020, respectively.

-Name and Principal Position Year Salary (\$) Bonus (\$) Stock Awards (\$) Option Awards (\$) (2) Non-Equity Incentive Plan Compensation (\$) All Other Compensation (\$) Total (\$) Frank Karbe, Chief Executive Officer 2022 246,474(1) 909,929 110,913(3) 1,267,316 Kevin Appelbaum, Co-Founder & Former Chief Executive Officer 2022 272,064(1) 194,432(4) 198,246 571,331(5) 1,236,073 2021 462,250 675,111 707,500 1,844,861 Dr. Mark Berman, Chief Medical Officer 2022 421,875(1) 98,413 151,875(3) 672,163 2021 360,500 250,062 215,875 826,437 Kristin Wynholds, Chief Product Officer 2022 381,667(1) 98,413 137,400(3) 617,480 2021 329,375 219,681 257,125 806,181
+Name and Principal Position Year Salary (\$)(1) Bonus (\$) Stock Awards (\$) Option Awards (\$)(2) Non-Equity Incentive Plan Compensation (\$)(3) Total (\$) Kevin Appelbaum Co-Founder & Chief Executive Officer 2021 462,250 675,111 707,500 1,844,861 2020 450,000 - 42,250 - - 492,250 Mark Berman, M.D.
+Chief Medical Officer 2021 360,500 250,062 215,875 826,437 2020 339,583 - 16,115 - 355,698 Kristin Wynholds Chief Product Officer 2021 329,375 219,681 257,125 806,181 2020 310,417 - 5,403 5,399 321,219